pawurb/dont_you_count/README.md

 ## Compatibility

 Tested to work with activeadmin (1.0.0.pre) and kaminari (0.16.1).
 Let me know if you notice any problems with other versions.

+The newest version of AA has the issue resolved according to [this](https://github.com/activeadmin/activeadmin/commit/3f9efd1c57ca78477ea9eb8268812bf5a038565d).